Public Relations with New Media (MA)

 |No. of timetable hours per week:||Semesters 1 & 2: 16 hrs

 Semester 3: 0.5 supervision hours

 Course Structure Part Time:

 Applicants may choose to undertake this programme on a part-time basis.
 Part-time students take modules on a phased basis and achieve the programme qualification over a number of academic years.
 Please e-mail firstname.lastname@example.org for course fee information.

 Master of Arts in Public Relations with New Media (Level 9 on the National Framework of Qualifications).

-EU Applicants: Online application will open shortly for course commencing in September 2020.
+EU Applicants: Online application will open 1st February for course commencing September 2021.

 Non EU Applicants: please click on the below link (deadline is the 31st May)